ccmothes/ges_health_study_app/README.md

-# GES Health Study Interactive Maps Application
+# GES Community Health Study Interactive Maps Application
-The code in this repository was used to develop the GES Health Study Interactive Maps application.
-More information about the GES Health Study is available on our [project website](http://geshealthstudy.org).
+The code in this repository was used to develop the GES Community Health Study Interactive Maps application.
+More information about the GES Community Health Study is available on our [project website](http://geshealthstudy.org).

-This project is a collaboration between the GES Health Study Community Council (Nancy Santos, Dolores Alfaro, Ana Varela, and Sandra Ruiz Parrilla) and the ENVIRONS team (Dr. Sheryl Magzamen, Dr. Sheena Martenies, Beth Lunsford, Nona Nyhart, Anna Kenyon, and Rocio Monroy-Tello).
+This project is a collaboration between the GES Community Health Study Community Council (Nancy Santos, Dolores Alfaro, Ana Varela, and Sandra Ruiz Parrilla) and the ENVIRONS team (Dr. Sheryl Magzamen, Dr. Sheena Martenies, Beth Lunsford, Nona Nyhart, Anna Kenyon, and Rocio Monroy-Tello).
 Former members of the GES